Digital Dimmers

 Custom Profile Live Testing

-Custom Profile Live Testing allows to quickly discover and define the Min, Max Conduction values for a dimmer channel via a direct connection to a dimmer with “live” control of the connected load without repetitive deployment including:
+Custom Profile Live Testing allows you to quickly identify and define the minimum and maximum conduction values for a dimmer channel.
+It uses a direct connection to the dimmer and provides live control of the connected load, without repetitive deployment including:

 -